A Present Enriched by the Past

 Founded primarily as an institution devoted to training young men for the ministry, Centre has changed throughout its history to keep pace with the educational demands of a growing region and nation.
 The Kentucky School for the Deaf, also in Danville, was founded in 1824 as the first state-supported institution for the deaf, and in its early years was controlled by Centre’s board of trustees.
 From the 1890s until 1912, a law school was operated at Centre with J. Procter Knott, a former Kentucky governor, as its dean.
 In 1901, the Central University at Richmond was consolidated with Centre.
-Danville’s Kentucky College for Women merged with Centre in 1926.
+Danville’s Kentucky College for Women merged with Centre in 1926, becoming the “women’s department” of the College.
 The department maintained a separate campus until the early 1960s when a unified campus organization was formed.

 During the early and mid-20th century, many of the educational resources of Kentucky and the nation were committed to the establishment and expansion of state-supported land-grant universities.
 These institutions were often vocationally oriented.
 But Centre remained steadfast in its mission of providing superior education in the liberal arts tradition.
 Centre’s image as a tiny school capable of startlingly large achievements was enhanced in this period by its 1921 football victory over Harvard, then ranked No. 1.
-In a 1971 article marking the game's 50th anniversary, The New York Times later called Centre's achievement “the greatest upset in the first half of the 20th century.”
+In a 1971 article marking the game’s 50th anniversary, the New York Times called it “Football’s Upset of the Century.”
 At Centre, the game is recalled simply by its score: C6-H0.

 During the 1960s, a period of explosive growth in American higher education, the College’s financial resources doubled.
 Eleven new buildings were added to the campus, the enrollment increased from 450 to around 800, and the faculty was enlarged.

-The latter part of the 20th century brought continued recognition of Centre's academic excellence.
-In 1971, the National Council of Phi Beta Kappa established a chapter at Centre, and Centre continues to be the only private institution in Kentucky to have a chapter of the nation's oldest and most prestigious honor society.
-In the 1990s, U.S. News and World Report listed Centre among the 25 national liberal arts colleges that are “tops in teaching” and added Centre to its list of “top-tier” national colleges.
-A thriving international studies program attracts around 85 percent of all Centre students, putting the College among the top 5 in percentage of students who study abroad.
+The latter part of the 20th century brought continued recognition of Centre’s academic excellence.
+In 1971, the National Council of Phi Beta Kappa established a chapter at Centre, and Centre continues to be the only private institution in Kentucky to have a chapter of the nation’s oldest and most prestigious honor society.
+In the 1990s, U.S. News and World Report listed Centre among the 25 national liberal arts colleges that are “tops in teaching” and added Centre to its list of “top-tier” national colleges (the highest ranking achieved by any Kentucky school).